panrafal/chequer-php/Readme.md

 In short - use __queries__ to __match values__.

 What Chequer does differently, is that it doesn't use any additional classes to do it's core work.
 It's self contained in one file and uses only one simple class.
+You don't construct validation rules, you just pass a query in of three simple syntaxes - depending on what you need.

 It's intentional - Chequer is **fast** and **simple**, and loading additional classes through factories is... well, *not*.
-As an added bonus (and by design), you can use plain text config files to setup your validation, and don't have to worry about factories and all the bloat.
+As an added bonus (and by design), you can use plain text (think config files, command line) to setup your validation!
+And you don't have to worry about factories and all the bloat!

 But what is most important - Chequer is actually _not designed_ for validation!
 It simply allows to check if something matches the query - so you *can* validate.
 But, it's a lot more than that!
 You can validate, check and filter almost anything - be it user input, environment variables, function results, objects, iterators, deep arrays, files and so on.
-And as the syntax is quite powerful, you can also query objects and filter the results!
+And as the syntax is quite powerful, you can also query objects, call methods, convert results...
 Whoa!

 Did I mention it's extensible - you can extend the class with your own operators, you can use closures as checks, you can create your own value conversions and you can do it all at runtime.